-The Customers' Ombudsman is appointed by the Board in accordance with a government recommendation made at the end of 2008.
+The Customers' Ombudsman is appointed by, and responsible to, the CEO, in accordance with a government recommendation made at the end of 2008.

-The role of the Ombudsman is to ensure fairness and objectivity when dealing with recovery cases, prevent discrimination between customers and to ensure that the process for handling cases is transparent and documented.
+The role of the Ombudsman is to ensure that the business of customers is handled fairly and objectively when dealing with recovery cases, prevent discrimination between customers and to ensure that the process for handling cases is transparent and documented.
 In the case of companies, the Ombudsman must also ensure that competition perspectives are taken into account, viable companies are entered into the restructuring process and rules on financial restructuring are adhered to.